juliwold/DeepLearning_HomeExercise/report/report.md

 ### ML metrics

-Machine learning metrics were evaluated by testing the models against the **tiled test data** using the inbuilt [val mode](https://docs.ultralytics.com/modes/val/) at default settings.
+ML metrics were evaluated by testing the models against the **tiled test data** using the inbuilt [val mode](https://docs.ultralytics.com/modes/val/) at default settings.

 ## Domain metrics